The Emperor

 Face

 Depending on how far away you are when you look at the card, the Emperor’s expression seems to be either fatherly with a slight smile, or looking straight through you.
-He has a greying beard, suggesting wisdom gained through time and age.
+He has a graying beard, suggesting wisdom gained through time and age.

 Throne